Ready to Get Started?DOWNLOAD SANDBOX

 After you have gone through this tutorial you can find additional Spark tutorials here:

 Apache Hadoop is often used to process unstructured data, new data types or data at scale at rest.
-However, you can also process data-in-motion and this tutorial will introduce you to tools like Apache Storm, Apache Kafka and Apache HBase.
+However, you can also process data-in-motion and this tutorial will introduce you to tools like Apache Nifi, Apache Kafka, Apache Storm and Apache HBase.

 You can find additional tutorials here: